-Chancellor Brady J. Deaton
+Chancellor Emeritus Brady J. Deaton

-A native of Kentucky, Deaton holds bachelor’s and master’s degrees from the University of Kentucky and a master’s degree and doctorate in agricultural economics from the University of Wisconsin.
+A native of Kentucky, Deaton holds Bachelor’s and Master’s degrees from the University of Kentucky and a Master’s degree and Doctorate in agricultural economics from the University of Wisconsin.
 Prior to joining the faculty at Mizzou, he taught at the University of Tennessee and Virginia Tech University, and he served as staff director of the Special Task Force on Food for Peace for the U.S. Department of Agriculture.

-President Obama appointed Deaton chair of the Board for International Food and Agricultural Development (BIFAD) in 2011 and reappointed him in 2012 for a four-year term.
-He has served as chair of the Association of Public and Land-Grant Universities (APLU) Council on International Initiatives and as a member of the board of the Donald Danforth Plant Science Center.
-Under Deaton’s leadership, the University of Missouri has experienced significant increases in enrollment, minority student enrollment, research grants and expenditures, patents and licenses, fundraising and hiring of prestigious faculty.
+President Obama appointed Deaton chair of the Board for International Food and Agricultural Development (BIFAD) in 2011 and reappointed him in 2012 for a 4-year term.
+He has served as Chair of the Association of Public and Land-Grant Universities (APLU) Council on International Initiatives and as a member of the board of the Donald Danforth Plant Science Center.
+Under Deaton’s leadership, the University of Missouri experienced significant increases in enrollment, minority student enrollment, research grants and expenditures, patents and licenses, fundraising and hiring of prestigious faculty.

 For Dr. Deaton’s contributions to MU and higher education, he has been awarded the Outstanding Commitment to Multiculturalism and Diversity certificate by the Association of Black Graduate and Professional Students, honored as an invited lecturer at the Japan International Agricultural Council and recognized by Gamma Sigma Delta with an Award of Merit for Outstanding Administrator.
-He has received the Malone Award from APLU for furthering international education in public higher education, and has received honorary degrees from Chonnam National University in Korea, from SHIATS University in India, and from two institutions in Thailand — Prince of Songkia University and Khon Kaen University.
+He has received the Malone Award from APLU for furthering international education in public higher education and has received honorary degrees from Chonnam National University in Korea, from SHIATS University in India and from two institutions in Thailand — Prince of Songkia University and Khon Kaen University.

 2012: Senator David Pearce and Steven Dickherber, Ben Levin and Zach Toombs